The Climate Crisis Through the Eye of the Needle: Ecology, Economics, and Religion

 5 July 2022, 10:00-12:00 CET | Rosa Luxemburg Foundation Berlin and Zoom

 If 71 percent of global CO2 emissions can be traced back to the interests of 100 corporations who in turn are deeply shaping popular imaginations, the current climate crisis has to be addressed in more comprehensive ways than is commonly realized.
 More specifically, if economic relationships have implications not only for ecological relationships but also for cultural and religious relationships and vice versa, conversations between the various disciplines are required both for deeper analyses of the problem and for the development of more constructive solutions.
 If people act on articulated and unarticulated understandings of the way the world works, what understandings of the world might undergird our current economic and environmental policies, and what new understandings might we develop in order to confront things like climate change, gross economic inequity, and species extinction?
 Are there theological, ethical, social, and historical examples of relationality that might undermine the current economic system that supports unlimited growth and understands things like “environmental degradation” and “unjust labor practices” as externalities?
 These conversations should also embrace a multi-scalar approach, as climate change is an issue of planetary, national, and local scales (however the local is defined).
-We hope you will join us in a conversation around these pressing issues.

 Prof. Dr. Marcia Pally teaches multilingual multicultural studies at New York University and held the Mercator Guest Professorship in theology at Humboldt University-Berlin, where she remains a regular Guest Professor.
 Her latest books are White Evangelical and Right-wing Populism: How Did We Get Here?, From This Broken Hill I Sing to You: God, Sex, and Politics in the Work of Leonard Cohen, and Commonwealth and Covenant: Economics, Politics,and Theologies of Relationality.